cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 1. Partition `proof` into the sub-vectors `seed_1`, `coeff_1`, ..., `seed_H`,
    `coeff_H` defined in {{flp-generic-construction-prove}}.

-1. Evaluate `Valid` on input of `inp` and `joint_rand`, recording the inputs of each gadget in the corresponding table.
+1. Evaluate `Valid` on input of `meas` and `joint_rand`, recording the inputs of each gadget in the corresponding table.
 This step is similar to the prover's step (3.) except the verifier does not evaluate the gadgets.
    Instead, it computes the output of the `k`th call to `G_i` by evaluating `poly_gadget_i(alpha_i^k)`.
 Let `v` denote the output of the circuit evaluation.